DarkGloves/PyHistoryWriterTest/README.md

 # PyHistoryWriterTest
 Just a python history test

-Open the "wordwritertohistory.py" file to write words Open "history.py" too see the words u wrote
+Open __init__.py and enjoy

-Open "clearhistory.py" to clear all words and start again *Ignore the source code download it from the pre-release 0.1 tag
+*Ignore the source code download it from the release 1.0 tag